 “In Holland, no prostitute can be kept in a house of tolerance, be it for debts, be or for whichever motive.
 People having doubts, can address these doubts to Police stations [follows the address].”

-After so many centuries of condoning brothels, only in the year 1902 it became expressis verbis and officially forbidden by Amsterdam City law, to accommodate acts of indecency in one’s house or trade.
+After so many centuries of condoning brothels, criticism against condoned prostitution eventually led to the “zedelijkheidwet” (morality law) of 1911.
+It became expressis verbis and officially forbidden by Amsterdam City law, to accommodate acts of indecency in one’s house or trade.

 Violation of this new City-rule was punished with shut down by the Fornication Police, who went to the place in full pomp and circumstance!

-Brothels advertising openly on the streets and in newspapers in a challenging way, didn’t do much good to the business of prostitution: Authorities reacted by making things harder.
+Brothels advertising openly on the streets and in newspapers in a provocative way, didn’t do much good to the business of prostitution: Authorities reacted by making things more difficult.
 New laws were introduced, repression became firmer.

-Now local brothel-keepers went into appeal with the courts, putting forward that the local City-laws were in contradiction to National laws!
-What a brutality!
-Eventually the Supreme Court in the Netherlands held that the Amsterdam City law didn’t contravene any higher body of law and the appeals were thereby dismissed.
+Now local brothel-keepers went into appeal with the courts, putting forward that the local City-laws were in contradiction to National laws.
+Eventually the Supreme Court in the Netherlands held that the Amsterdam City law did not contravene any higher body of law and the appeals were thereby dismissed.

 In 1904, the Liquor Law went into force.
-This was to target females in bars trying to get the male visitors to drink beer, wine and jenever [the dutch version of gin].
+This was to target females in bars trying to get the male visitors to drink beer, wine and jenever (the dutch version of gin).
 These women are called animation girls, since they try to animate you to drink and to pay the bill for both of you.
-Because, also, they were hookers anyway too.
+They were prositutes too.
 It was forbidden to have female staff in a bar without a specific license from the City, mentioning the women and her address in question on paper.

-As a result of the Sanitary Convention of 1916 drafted in Brussels, to which all civilized nations have adhered, sailors of all nationalities can have free treatment of genital diseases.
-The invention by Alexander Fleming of a new drug: Peniciline, made treatment of venereal diseases possible.
+As a result of the Sanitary Convention of 1916 drafted in Brussels, to which all civilised nations adhered, sailors of all nationalities can have free treatment of genital diseases.
+The invention by Alexander Fleming of a new drug: Penicillin, made treatment of venereal diseases possible.
 Quite a relief!

 In 1926, Amsterdam had 1900 working prostitutes in town.
 They worked on the streets, in houses or in cafes.
 Back then, 855 prostitutes (45%) worked on the streets.
 627 prostitutes (33%) worked in houses and stood behind the window or in the doorway.
 209 hookers (11%) worked in cafes or so called cabarets.